Main navigation

 • No templates for this statement will be provided.

-In 500 words, the nominee should describe how they will bring diversity to their future research and teaching efforts and help Ohio State, as well as their discipline, become more diverse and inclusive.
+In 500 words, the nominee should describe the broader impact of their scholarship on their research discipline, higher education, and society.
 No templates for this statement will be provided.

 • Three letters of recommendation emphasizing the nominee’s potential as a scholar.